-- under section 13 after the commencement of this section; and - (d) the replacement schedule is consistent with the scheme as amended. - (2) If, for complying with subsection (1)(b) and (c), more than 1 replacement schedule needs to be given to the local government, the replacement schedules must be given to the local government at the same time. - (3) The local government must approve the replacement schedule by endorsing its approval on the replacement schedule.
+- (d) the replacement schedule is consistent with the scheme as amended. - (2) If, for complying with subsection (1)(b) and (c), more than 1 replacement schedule needs to be given to the local government, the replacement schedules must be given to the local government at the same time. - (3) The local government must approve the replacement schedule by endorsing its approval on the replacement schedule.